jeremyfromearth/one-a-day-one-liners-python/README.md

   * 14 - Calculate the moving average for stock data 📈
   * 15 - Unleash chaos into Universe by computing values of the Logistic Map 💥
   * 16 - Group items in tabular data by column 💿
+  * 17 - Filter out rows of data based on a character range of a given column 🥡

 ### Resources
   * [AAPL Stock Data](https://www.marketwatch.com/investing/stock/aapl)